timetag/timetag.github.io/docs/actions.rst

 ------------------------------
 ``HISTOGRAM(name,[(number of bins, width of bins in picoseconds, time interval modifier)),...]``

 Histogram generates statistics of time intervals.
 The time intervals that fall out of the histogram will be ignored.
-Histograms can be 1-dimensional or multi-dimensional, and each 1-d or multi-d histogram can be put into an array that is 1-d or multi-d.
+Histograms can be 1-dimensional or multi-dimensional, and it can be put into an array that is 1-d or multi-d.

 The histogram can be retrieved using its name from the returned dictionary from eta.run() in the Script Panel for further processing and plotting.